tangguhbayuw/Power-Distribution-Controller/README.md

 # Power Distribution Controller

 ## Introduction
 Power Distribution Controller is an electronic system that manage the power distribution of a system.
 It is controlled by a microcontroller where on this system a STM32F103C8T6 is used.
 The systems is divided into 2 sub-systems which are a power distributor systems, and monitoring and protection systems.
-This system is adapted from Formula SAE Power Distribution Controller by Daniel Baron with a lot of modifications
+This system is adapted from Formula SAE Power Distribution Controller by Daniel Baron with a lot of modifications.
+The Power Distribution Controller has an overcurrent protection, overtemperature protection, overvoltage protection, and undervoltage protection for each output channels.
 <p align="center">
 <img src="https://github.com/tangguhbayuw/Power-Distribution-Controller/blob/main/img/Power%20Distribution%20Controller%20Top%20Side.png" width="100%" height="auto">
 <img src="https://github.com/tangguhbayuw/Power-Distribution-Controller/blob/main/img/Power%20Distribution%20Controller%20Bottom%20Side.png" width="100%" height="auto">